 Here are two online savings accounts that’ll generate residual income:

-CIT Bank – I recently ditched my Bank of America account, which was actually charging me to hold my money, and I switched to CIT Bank.
+CIT Bank – I recently ditched my Bank of America account, which was actually charging me to hold my money, and gave CIT Bank a try.

 Or, an alternative option:

 Discover – Like CIT Bank, Discover offers competitive rates on their savings accounts.
-They pay 1.50%, which is just a teensy bit less than CIT Bank.
+Most of the online savings accounts these days are neck and neck in terms of interest rates and fees, so you can’t really go that wrong with any one of them.
 The big perk with Discover is that there is no minimum opening balance.

 Real estate is one of the most well-known sources for creating wealth.
 In fact, the vast majority of millionaires over the past two centuries have achieved their status, at least in part, from investing in real estate.